aditya-u/CAPscript/README.md

 # Usage

-Give execute.sh rx permission and run along with .caps file to execute code
+Give CAP.sh rx permission and run along with .caps file to execute code

+Run CAP.bat along with .caps files in cmd for windows

 python3 CAPscript.py to run interpreter